FAQs

 What does “trauma-informed” mean in your practice?

-In my work, trauma-informed care is the foundation.
-I always keep in mind that trauma affects how we see the world, relate to others, and the narratives we construct about ourselves.
-I focus on meeting basic needs like safety, calm, and trust before moving forward.
-This might mean slowing down, checking in about what feels safe to share, or simply noticing what’s happening right now.
-You set the pace; there’s no rush to reveal or understand everything quickly.
+Trauma-informed care guides my work.
+I understand that trauma affects how we view the world, relate to others, and see ourselves.
+My main goal is to help you feel safe, calm, and able to trust.
+Sometimes we might slow down, check in about what feels comfortable to share, or simply notice what’s happening right now.
+You set the pace, and there’s no rush to share or solve things quickly.

-Together, we create a space that feels safe and respectful.
-I offer tools and guidance, but you decide what works and how we proceed.
+We work together to make sure our space feels safe and respectful.
+I’ll offer tools and guidance, but you decide what feels right and how we move forward.

-Being trauma-informed means I watch for signs from your nervous system.
-I notice your tone, pace, and emotional state.
-I welcome pauses, side topics, and silence.
-Whether we’re doing EMDR, talking through challenges, or just being present, I hold space for all of your experiences, not just what seems “therapeutic.”
+Being trauma-informed means I pay attention to how your nervous system responds.
+I notice your tone, pace, and feelings.
+Pauses, side topics, and silence are always welcome.
+Whether we’re doing EMDR, talking, or just sitting together, I make room for all your experiences, not just what seems “therapeutic.”

-Above all, healing happens in our relationship.
-My job isn’t to fix or label you; it’s to support you with care, honesty, and curiosity.
+Most importantly, healing happens in our relationship.
+I trust your innate capacity to heal; my role is to walk beside you with care, honesty, and curiosity.

 How do EMDR sessions work, and who might benefit?

-EMDR (Eye Movement Desensitization and Reprocessing) is a therapy that helps people process distressing memories, beliefs, and body sensations.
-It’s often used for trauma but also works for anxiety, grief, fears, and other stuck places where talk therapy alone might not be enough.
+EMDR (Eye Movement Desensitization and Reprocessing) is a therapy that helps people work through distressing memories, beliefs, and body sensations.
+It’s often used for trauma, but it can also help with anxiety, grief, fears, and other areas where talk therapy might not be enough.
+Beyond these, EMDR can contribute to tangible daily improvements such as sleeping better, feeling more at ease in crowds, or calming intrusive thoughts.
+By addressing the root causes of distress, EMDR paves the way for these everyday life wins, transforming curiosity into motivation for many clients.

-In my practice, we start with building tools to help your nervous system stay calm.
-We’ll create a clear plan outlining what we’ll work on, how to check progress, and what to do if things get hard.
-You’ll always know what to expect and have support throughout.
+We’ll begin by building tools to help your nervous system stay calm.
+Together, we’ll make a clear plan for what to work on, how to track progress, and what to do if things get tough.
+You’ll always know what to expect and have support throughout the process.

-I received my EMDR training through the Institute for Creative Mindfulness, an EMDRIA-approved program.
-I’m EMDR-trained and attend regular consultation as I work towards certification.
+I completed my EMDR training at the Institute for Creative Mindfulness, which is approved by EMDRIA.
+I am trained in EMDR and regularly attend consultations as I work toward certification.

-EMDR might be a good fit if you’ve tried other types of therapy and still feel stuck, or if you’re carrying memories or patterns that feel overwhelming, confusing, or hard to talk about.
-We will discuss together whether this approach is right for you, always prioritizing your readiness.
+EMDR may help if you’ve tried other therapies and still feel stuck, or if you’re carrying memories or patterns that feel overwhelming, confusing, or hard to talk about.
+We’ll discuss together whether this approach is right for you, always putting your readiness first.

-A discovery session is a low pressure way to begin.
-It’s not therapy yet, but a chance to meet, ask questions, and see if we’re a good fit.
+A consultation call is a simple, low-pressure way to start.
+It’s not therapy; it’s just a chance for us to meet, ask questions, and see if working together feels like a good fit.

 Do you offer evening or weekend appointments?

 Yes, I offer appointments most evenings and on Sundays.
-If you're not seeing a time that works for you on my calendar (click “Book Now”), feel free to reach out.
-We can often find something that fits.
+If you don’t see a time that works on my calendar, just click “Book Now” or reach out.
+We can usually find something that fits.

 What’s your background and training?

-I hold a master’s degree in Clinical Mental Health Counseling from Lenoir-Rhyne University, a CACREP-accredited program that emphasizes strong clinical skills and real-world care.
-While there, I chose electives in religious trauma and grief and loss—areas that show up often in the stories people carry, and that deserve thoughtful support.
+I have a master’s degree in Clinical Mental Health Counseling from Lenoir-Rhyne University, a CACREP-accredited program focused on strong clinical skills and real-world care.
+While there, I took electives in religious trauma and grief and loss, since these are common themes in people’s stories and deserve thoughtful support.

 Before grad school, I earned a bachelor’s degree in psychology with a minor in family studies and went straight into direct care.
-Since 2015, I’ve worked in a range of settings, primarily in community mental health, where I have spent years supporting folks through complex, layered challenges.
+Since 2015, I’ve worked in different settings, mostly in community mental health, supporting people through complex challenges.

 My practice is built on the belief that therapy should feel accessible, human, and rooted in real connection.